None of these matter. The importance of measuring against anything arbitrary that has no relevance to my basic human needs are…well…unimportant.

 How much fame do I have or need compared to the beautiful people on TV?
 How much should I care if people think or even believe I’m important or relevant?
 It’s unimportant, if my fame is a self-serving goal.
 If my existence isn’t benefiting my family and mankind by providing them with the love, stability, and care they need, then it’s as important and useful as crack cocaine: momentarily satisfying, but the cause of a lifetime of addiction that can only lead to a downspin.

 What’s important then?
 More clearly, what’s important and relevant to me?
 What makes my infinitesimal existence worth anything?

 Words of Gandhi come to mind:

-Though I may know that I wish to serve others, I'm still uncertain how.
+Though I may know that I wish to serve others, I’m still uncertain how.
 What change do I wish to see in the world that I must first bring about in myself?
-I don't know the answers yet, but I know my journey continues and every step, even if some meander, brings me closer to the path I wish to make.
+I don’t know the answers yet, but I know my journey continues and every step brings me closer to the path I wish to make.